Which singular tangent bundles are isomorphic?: Colorability and isomorphism of b -type bundles

 \begin{proof} We apply the vector bundle construction theorem discussed in \cref{subsec:construction-gluing-data}.
 The existence of an isomorphism $f \colon \mathrm{T} M \to \bi{\mathrm{T}} M$ implies the existence of gauge transformations $f_\alpha \in \mathcal{G}(E_\alpha)$.
 As the determinant function of a gauge transformation is well-defined, we have a map $\det f_\alpha \colon U_\alpha \to \mathbb{R}^*$.
 Moreover, because $U_\alpha$ is connected, we have $\operatorname{sign} \det f_\alpha$ is constant on $U_\alpha$.
 Thus, we define a coloring $c \colon N \to \{+, -\}$ by setting $c([U_\alpha]) = \operatorname{sign} \det f_\alpha$.

-To conclude the proof we have to show this choice is actually a two-coloring.
+To conclude the proof, we must show that this choice is a two-coloring.
 Let us choose the only two nodes $[U_\alpha], [U_\beta] \in [V_\gamma]$.
 Up to a permutation (or equivalently, a choice of sign of the defining function), the gluing data found in \cref{subsec:gluing-tangent,subsec:gluing-bm-tangent} is given by

 Analogously, we know the gluing data for the tangent bundle $\mathrm{T}M$ is given by $g_{\alpha \gamma}' = g_{\beta \gamma}' = \operatorname{id}$.
 The isomorphism criterion in \cref{subsec:construction-gluing-data} yields now $g_{\alpha \gamma} f_\gamma = f_\alpha g_{\alpha \gamma}'$ and $g_{\beta \gamma} f_{\gamma} = f_{\beta} g_{\beta \gamma}'$.
 Taking the determinant of both expressions, we obtain